tavareshugo/slcu_r_course/module01_data_and_files/file_organisation.md

   - left pad numbers with zeroes
   - use YYYY-mm-dd standard for dates

 ### Exercise:

+You are collecting data on expresssion of your favourite gene in different accessions of Arabidopsis plants during the day.
+The experiment is large, so you perform the measurments on different days.
+Expression of your gene might be affected by temerature, so for each accession you have readings at low (15 C) and high temerature (25 C).
+As a diligent reasercher, you perform each experiment in 3 replicates.

+How would you organise your data files?
+Suggest a file naming scheme which is both machine and human readable, file names should contain:

+- date of experiment;
+- type of assay;
+- gene of interest;
+- Arabidopsis accession;
+- time point;
+- replicate number;
+- temperature.

 ## How to organise files in folders: